Energising Communities

 What If … ?

-Estates across London could become mini stations with rooftop solar on and solar balconies?
-Residents could then benefit from cheap, low carbon energy.
-The UK has some of the highest energy costs in the UK and these interventions could help residents navigate their way through the cost-of-living crisis.
+Estates across London could become mini power stations with rooftop solar on and solar balconies?
+Residents could then benefit from cheap, low-carbon energy.
+The UK has some of the highest energy costs in the world and these interventions could help residents navigate their way through the cost-of-living crisis.

 What If … ?

-We ran the third iteration of our Energy Savers Club (ESC) during autumn/winter 2024-25 (Sep 24 – Feb 25) from funding received by the Council’s Sustainability and Library teams.
-Our aim was to speak to as many members of the Camden community at pop-up events across various locations in the borough, namely:
+Last autumn/winter we ran the third iteration of our Energy Savers Club (ESC) from funding received by Camden Council’s Sustainability and Library teams.
+We spoke to many Camden residents at pop-up events across various locations in the borough, namely:

 - Housing estates or TRA halls